Filing the Articles of Organization is Simple!

 - OR -

-Option 2: Access the Articles of Organization PDF from the Nevada Secretary of State website.
-This form will need to be mailed or submitted in-person to the Nevada Secretary of State New Filings Division.
+OPTION 2: Access the Articles of Organization PDF from the Nevada Secretary of State website.
+This form will need to be submitted to the Nevada Secretary of State.

 Step 2: Fill Out the Articles of Organization